Mince Pies recipe

-- Put ¼ of the apple, the lemon and orange pieces into a blender and purée.
+- Put the coarsely chopped ¼ of apple, the lemon, and orange pieces into a blender and purée.

-- Finely chop the other ¼ of the apple.
+- Keep the finely chopped other ¼ of the apple aside.

-- Mix the fruit purée and the chopped apple into the dried fruit.
+- Mix the fruit purée and the finely chopped apple into the dried fruit.

-- Refrigerate in a sealed glass jar for 24 hours, mixing occasionally to ensure all the brandy is soaked into the fruit.
+- Refrigerate in a sealed glass jar for 24 hours, mixing occasionally to ensure all the brandy (or substitution) is soaked into the fruit.
 Use as required.